alirezaeiii/TMDb-Paging-Playground/README.md

 * [RxJava](https://github.com/ReactiveX/RxJava) is a library for composing asynchronous code using observable sequences.
 * [RxAndroid](https://github.com/ReactiveX/RxAndroid) is a module that adds the minimum classes to RxJava to make writing reactive components in Android.
 * [Kotlin coroutines](https://developer.android.com/kotlin/coroutines) Executing code asynchronously.
+* [StateFlow](https://developer.android.com/kotlin/flow/stateflow-and-sharedflow) is a state-holder observable flow that emits the current and new state updates to its collectors.
+* [Coil-compose](https://coil-kt.github.io/coil/compose/) An image loading library for Android backed by Kotlin Coroutines.
 * [Retrofit](https://square.github.io/retrofit/) is a Type-safe HTTP client for Android, Java and Kotlin by Square.
 * [Gson](https://github.com/google/gson) is a serialization/deserialization library to convert objects into JSON and back.
 * [OkHttp interceptor](https://github.com/square/okhttp/tree/master/okhttp-logging-interceptor) Logs HTTP requests and responses.